 I know that is a lot to throw at you at the start of a blog post.
-I hope that if you want to find out more about this topic that you will come back to the list above and visit some of those earlier posts.
-I didn’t tell you that Anna Lynne Patterson had left Google at one point in time, to start Cuil, a Google competitor which unfortunately failed, and was rehired by Google after Cuil closed down as a Vice President of Search at Google.
+If you want to find out more about this topic, you will come back to the list above and visit some of those earlier posts.
+I didn’t tell you that Anna Lynne Patterson had left Google at one point in time to start Cuil, a Google competitor which unfortunately failed, and was rehired by Google after Cuil closed down as a Vice President of Search at Google.

 The patent can be found at:

 Index server architecture using tiered and sharded phrase posting lists

 Inventors: Pei Cao, Nadav Eiron, Soham Mazumdar, Anna L. Patterson, Russell Power, and Yonatan Zunger

 An information retrieval system uses phrases to index, retrieve, organize, and describe documents.
 Phrases are extracted from the document collection.
 Documents are indexed according to their included phrases, using phrase posting lists.
 The phrase posting lists are stored in a cluster of index servers.
 The phrase posting lists can be tiered into groups and sharded into partitions.
 Phrases in a query are identified based on possible phrasifications.
 A query schedule based on the phrases is created from the phrases and optimized to reduce query processing and communication costs.
 The execution of the query schedule is managed to further reduce or eliminate query processing operations at various index servers.